Collison brothers worth an estimated $11.5bn each

 Its Billionaires index, a ranking of the wealthiest men and women in the world, puts them among the richest self-made millennial billionaires.

-The Irish brothers, who are aged 32 and 30 years, were previously valued at $4.3 billion each, according to the index.
-Forbes magazine had more conservatiely estimated their worth to be $2.3 billion prior to last week’s fundraise.
+The Irish brothers, who are aged 32 and 30, were previously valued at $4.3 billion each, according to the index.
+Forbes magazine had more conservatively estimated their worth to be $2.3 billion prior to this week’s fundraise.

 Last week, Stripe, the online payments company they founded in 2010, raised a further $600 million, giving it a market valuation of $95 billion.
 This makes Stripe the most valuable company in Silicon Valley and among the most valuable globally.

 The Ireland Strategic Investment Fund (Isif) was one of the primary investors in the latest fundraise.
-Stripe said last week it is to create over 1,000 jobs in the Republic over the next five years.
+Stripe said on Sunday it is to create more than 1,000 jobs in the Republic over the next five years.
 The company currently employs about 2,500 globally, of which 300 are in Dublin.

 Stripe handles hundreds of billions of dollars in transactions each year for its clients, which includes many well-known brands.